 - A food processing plant, including one that is located on the premises of a food establishment;

-- A kitchen in a private home where only food that is not potentially hazardous due to the need for time or temperature control for safety, is prepared for sale or served at any function such as a religious or charitable organization’s bake sale where the consumer is informed by a clearly visible placard that the food is prepared in a kitchen that is not subject to regulation or inspection by the District of Columbia Department of Health (DC Health);
+- A kitchen in a private home where only food that is not potentially hazardous due to the need for time or temperature control for safety, is prepared for sale or served at any function such as a religious or charitable organization’s bake sale where the consumer is informed by a clearly visible placard that the food is prepared in a kitchen that is not subject to regulation or inspection by DC Health;

 - An area where food that is prepared in a kitchen in a private home where only food that is not potentially hazardous due to the need for time or temperature control for safety, is sold or offered for human consumption;